csvlewis/little_shop/README.md

 ![Navigation Bar](/navigation_bar.png?raw=true)

-# Useful Features
+# User Login

 You can log in as a default admin with the following credentials:

 email: admin@gmail.com password: 'password'

-Login information for various other users and merchants can be found in the db/seeds.rb file as seen below:
+Login information for various other users and merchants already in the database can be found in the db/seeds.rb file as seen below:

 ![Login Data](/login_data.png?raw=true)